 After successfully completing his/her studies the graduate is able to:

-- speak and write in Italian at the C1 level according to the CEFR
+- produce dignified written and oral expression in Italian at the C2 level according to the CEFR

-- have good knowledge of the social, political, and cultural situations in Italy
+- utilize detailed knowledge of the social, political, cultural, literary, and linguistic situations in Italy

-In addition to working in the fields of translating, interpreting, editing, journalism, tourism, business, and lower-level and middle management, they are well-suited for any profession that demands the ability to think independently and critically and express themselves in both their mother tongue and Italian.
+Graduates with this degree are capable of complex written and oral expression in Italian.
+They are equipped with a detailed and deep theoretical knowledge and practical skills related to the social, political and cultural situation in Italy.
+They have good knowledge of another selected Romance language and country.
+In addition to working in the fields of translating, interpreting, editing, journalism, tourism, business, and mid-level and upper management, they are well-suited for any profession that demands the ability to think independently and critically and express themselves in both their mother tongue and Italy.

-The standard duration of studies is three years, degree conferred: Bachelor’s (Bc.)
+The standard duration of studies is two years, degree conferred: Master’s (Mgr.)

 Major and minor studies are identical in the corpus of type A/compulsory subjects.
 The difference is in the range of type B/selective and type C/elective subjects.
 In the major studies, the amount of subject studies is larger, in particular for preparatory courses toward another Romance language, so that students can acquire required elective credits in other romance fields.

-For admittance to the final state examination, students must earn a total of 180 ECTS credits for type A/required, type B/selective, and type C/elective courses.
+For admittance to the final state examination, students must earn a total of 120 ECTS credits for type A/required, type B/selective, and type C/elective courses.
 Type A/required courses form the basis of the discipline.
-Type B/selective and type C/elective courses can be earned in the field of French language and literature, in other Romance disciplines, or in other fields taught at Masaryk University.
+Type B/selective and type C/elective courses can be earned in the field of Italian language and literature, in other Romance disciplines, or in other fields taught at Masaryk University.

 During the course of their studies, students should follow the study catalogue valid for their year of matriculation.
 The study catalogues for the individual years of matriculation are available at the Faculty of Arts website.

-Graduates of the Bachelor’s degree study programme may continue with a Master’s degree study programme in Italian language and literature and upper secondary school teacher training in Italian language and literature.
+Graduates of the Master’s degree study programme may continue with a doctoral degree study programme in Romance languages, Romance literatures, or other appropriate doctoral studies.